2012 Tax Forum

 Deloitte Tax, LLC

 SHOW FULL BIO » Jeff leads both the non-profit and employee benefits practices for the Indianapolis office of Deloitte Tax LLP.
-Jeff has over 24 years experience serving non-profit institutions including hospitals, health systems, foundations, colleges and universities, trade associations, and student loan organizations.
-Jeff consults regularly with non-profit organizations on a variety of tax and compensation matters including unrelated business income tax issues, structuring joint ventures and similar transactions, tax-favored retirement programs, executive compensation matters, employment taxes and fringe benefits, and representing non-profit organizations during IRS examinations.
+Jeff has over 25 years experience serving non-profit institutions including hospitals, health systems, foundations, colleges and universities, and student loan organizations.
+Jeff consults regularly with educational organizations on a variety of tax matters including unrelated business income tax issues, structuring joint ventures and similar transactions, tax-favored retirement programs, executive compensation matters, employment taxes and fringe benefits, international activities, and representing organizations during IRS examinations.
 Jeff holds a B.S. in Accounting from Indiana University and an M.S. in Taxation from Drexel University.
 Jeff is the Chair of the AICPA Exempt Organizations Tax Technical Resource Panel and serves on the AICPA Non-Profit Organizations Conference Steering Committee.
 He is also an emeritus member of the IRS Employee Plans TE/GE Council for the Great Lakes Region and serves as a board member and treasurer at Dress for Success Indianapolis.

 President and Managing Director